ldalzotto/Engine/doc/docs/asset_database.md

 # Asset compilation

-The asset compilation is the program executed to transform human readable assets to engine assets. <br/>
+The asset compilation is the program executed to transform human-readable assets to engine assets. <br/>

 The program takes an asset configuration json file that lists all assets that are going to be compiled. <br/>
-All assets path mentionned are relative to the asset folder root.
+All asset path are relative to the asset folder root.

 The asset compilation configuration can be used to compile multiple asset databases.
 This is useful when writing test cases for example.